e271828e/Flight.jl/docs/notes/design/framework_spec.md

 #### Endpoint policy and grid integrity

-**Rule.** The root-finder returns the **holding endpoint of its final bracket**, the smallest probed point where the predicate holds.
+**Rule.** The root-finder returns the **holding endpoint of its final bracket**, the smallest trial point where the predicate holds.

 **Consequence: `t* = tₙ` is structurally impossible**, not clamped away.